 5. Eliminate landing page redirects

-Redirects increases the time required to render a page.
-Redirecting a page leads to additional effort in terms of DNS lookup, TCP handshake etc. It might take multiple roundtrips for the cause of looking up DNS, this, inevitably delays the rendering of pages.
+Redirect increases the time required to render a page.
+Redirecting a page leads to additional effort in terms of DNS lookup, TCP handshake etc. It might take multiple round trips for the cause of looking up DNS, this, inevitably delays the rendering of pages.

 Keep an eye out for the following factors when redirecting pages: